stan-dev/bayesplot/index.md

 **bayesplot** is an R package providing an extensive library of plotting functions for use after fitting Bayesian models (typically with MCMC).
+The plots created by **bayesplot** are ggplot objects, which means that after a plot is created it can be further customized using various functions from the **ggplot2** package.

-Currently **bayesplot** offers a variety of plots of posterior draws, visual MCMC diagnostics, as well as graphical posterior predictive checking.
+Currently **bayesplot** offers a variety of plots of posterior draws, visual MCMC diagnostics, and graphical posterior (or prior) predictive checking.
 Additional functionality (e.g. for forecasting/out-of-sample prediction and other inference-related tasks) will be added in future releases.

-The plots created by **bayesplot** are ggplot objects, which means that after a plot is created it can be further customized using the various functions for modifying ggplot objects provided by the **ggplot2** package.

 The idea behind **bayesplot** is not only to provide convenient functionality for users, but also a common set of functions that can be easily used by